sakamoto-poteko/neko/README.md

 ### ちせ (chise)

-Chise contains some test data and should be run after the training.
+`Chise` contains some test data and should be run after the training.
-To change the test dataset, you need to modify the code.
-It's hard coded.
+To modify the test dataset, you need to edit the code.
+The data is hard coded.

 ```
 ./chise trained_data_of_the_author